Outside (David Bowie album): Musical styles

 The first two tracks, "Leon Takes Us Outside" and the title track, musically set the stage for the rest of the album.
 "The Hearts Filthy Lesson" contains an almost atonal groove that Pegg calls "a slab of industrial techno-rock" over an "eccentric jazz-piano figure".
-Continuing the jazz flavour is "A Small Plot of Land", which builds to a climax to become, in Pegg's words, one of the album's "more challenging tracks".
+Continuing the jazz flavour is "A Small Plot of Land", which builds to a climax to become one of the album's "more challenging tracks" to Pegg.
 "Hallo Spaceboy", which was developed from an instrumental written by Gabrels titled "Moondust", is an industrial track that Pegg calls "a hardcore maelstrom of sci-fi noise, hypnotic high-speed drumming and an insistent, speaker-hopping four-note guitar riff".
 Spitz names it Bowie's "most convincing rocker" since "Rebel Rebel" (1974).

-"The Motel", described by Pegg as the album's centrepiece, is compared by Buckley to the Walker Brothers' "The Electrician" (1978), while Perone compares "I Have Not Been to Oxford Town" to Queen's "We Will Rock You" (1977).
+"The Motel", which Pegg considers the album's centrepiece, is compared by Buckley to the Walker Brothers' "The Electrician" (1978), while Perone compares "I Have Not Been to Oxford Town" to Queen's "We Will Rock You" (1977).
 "No Control" brings a darker tone to the album, featuring a "hard-edged synth bassline".
 Later on, "I Am with Name" reprises the "atmospherics" of the album's opening.
 "Wishful Beginnings" evokes "a mysterious, abstract melody over slowly building, layered, synthesized electronic sounds".
 "I'm Deranged" conveys similar musical styles that pervade the rest of the album.
 Compared to the original version on The Buddha of Suburbia, the remake of "Strangers When We Meet" contains a more lush arrangement influenced by U2's Eno co-produced The Joshua Tree (1987).
 Pegg writes that it resolves the album's "angst and black comedy" with a "soothing slice of conventional pop".
-On the other hand, Trainer considered it an "odd" way to end the album, writing that it was "clearly an attempt to...inject a sense of calm whilst perpetuating the noir-ish air of mystery".
+On the other hand, Trainer considered it an "odd" way to end the album and "clearly an attempt to...inject a sense of calm whilst perpetuating the noir-ish air of mystery".